dashed-slug/wallets/readme.txt

   - withdraw to an external blockchain address,
   - transfer funds to other users (on-site transactions that bypass the blockchain),
   - view a history of past transactions
-- **Accounting for your users.** Data is held on tables in your MySQL database.
-  The Bitcoin core accounting API is not used since [it is being deprecated](https://github.com/bitcoin/bitcoin/issues/3816).
+- **Widgets** the same UI elements available via shortcodes can also be used as widgets in your theme.
+- Configure who has a wallet and who does what using WordPress capabilities.
+- Configure e-mail notifications for users.
 - **Backup and restore transactions**: An **import/export** functionality to backup transactions to and from [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files.
 - **Extensible architecture**
   - Easily install coin adapter plugins to use other cryprocurrencies besides Bitcoin.
-  - Easily install extension plugins that talk to the PHP API to provide additional functionality.
+  - Easily install extension plugins that talk to the PHP API to provide additional functionality such as payment gateways.

 = Premium plugin extensions available today =